nmusers/docs/content/Reference manual/$abbreviated.md

 $ABBR VECTOR VQI(15)
 ```

-The $ABBREV FUNCTION record may be used to override the  default  set-
-tings for any of the reserved function or vectors.
+The $ABBREV FUNCTION record may be used to override the  default  settings for any of the reserved function or vectors.
 For example,

 ```sh
 $ABBR FUNCTION FUNCA(VECTRA,25,5)
 ```

 VECTRA  will  be  defined with length 25, not 9 as for a reserved
 function.
-The code for the function should have NDIM as an argu-
+The code for the function should have NDIM as an argument:
-ment:

 ```sh
 FUNCTION VECTRA(X,X1,X2,NDIM)